-This is a super small flowering garden tree for late summer and valuable through the year as it is an evergreen.
-It is best in sheltered locations as the leaves are prone to burn round the edges and the petals blow off in windy situations.
+This is a superb small flowering garden tree for late summer, valuable throughout the year as it is an evergreen.
+It is best in sheltered locations as the leaves are prone to burn round the edges and the petals tend to blow off in windy situations.

 It makes a columnar tree, often multi-stemmed and described as fastigiate by some authors.
 It is fairly fast growing and will reach about 20m.
 The leaves are variable with some simple and some compound (tri-foliate).
 They are slightly downy on both sides and are evergreen.
 The shoots are green and very hairy and the stems are smooth.

 The flowers are large, up to 6cm across, white with pink stamens, and are produced prolifically in August and September.
 The example in Belfast Botanic Gardens is situated opposite the gate into the works yard and it flowers spectacularly each year.

 |Nymans eucryphia in Belfast Botanic Gardens||Nymans eucryphia simple and trifoliate leaves|

 Photos taken in Belfast Botanic Gardens in 2009.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the tree archive